at3e/at3e.github.io/_posts/2023-09-10-on-a-graph-problem.md

 random.seed(7)
 ```

-I have sample graph of 100 nodes, similar to the one shown earlier.
+Given a random Directed acyclic graph `G` (there are several ways to create a DAG, a simple one can be found [here]({% post_url https://gist.github.com/flekschas/0ea70dec4d92bc706e61 %})similar to the one shown earlier.
 Red boxes are randomly assigned to each node and are divided into two groups 'IN' and 'OUT'.
 These nodes of the graph that we want to derive.
 ```
-with open('sample_graph.dat', 'rb') as fp:
-    G = pickle.load(fp)
 for node in G.nodes():
     # G.nodes[node].update({'IN': G.in_degree(node), 'OUT': G.out_degree(node)+1})
     G.nodes[node].update({'IN': random.randint(1, 4), 'OUT': random.randint(1, 6)})